Insality/defold-event/README.md

 	- The `event:unsubscribe` now removes all subscriptions with the same function if `callback_context` is not provided
 	- You can use events instead callbacks in `event:subscribe` and `event:unsubscribe`.
 The subcribed event will be triggered by the parent event trigger.
 	- Update docs and API reference

+### **V11**
+	- Introduced behavior in the `defer` module.
+The Defer module provides a queuing mechanism for events.
+Unlike regular events which are immediately processed, deferred events are stored in a queue until they are explicitly handled by a subscriber.
+This is useful for events that need to persist until they can be properly handled.
+	- Add `use_xpcall` option to get detailed tracebacks in case of an error in the event callback.
+	- Moved detailed API documentation to separate files
+	- Remove annotations files.
+Now all annotations directly in the code.
 </details>

 ## ❤️ Support project ❤️